rjvervelde/Bot_Friend_Forever/README.txt

 PROBLEMS
 If a problem arises, make sure that you have all the given files on your computer.
+If this doesn't solve the problem, e-mail one of the creators.

 These are:
     - age.aiml
     - basic_chat.aiml
-    - conversation_sabijn.aiml
+    - handeling_sentiment.aiml
     - other_conversation.aiml
     - thoughtgame.aiml
     - zodiac_sign.aiml
     - data.txt
-    - neg_words.txt
-    - pos_words.txt
     - main.py
     - saving_data.py
     - sentiment_fancy.py